pushkin-consortium/pushkin/docs/source/quickstart/gettingstarted.rst

 Creating a basic new Pushkin site
 ----------------------
+All instructions are for working on a Mac.
+If you figure out how to install Pushkin on Windows, please update the documentation and submit a pull request!

-Make sure you have the below programs installed.
+If you don't have `Homebrew <https://brew.sh/>`_, install it.
+Then run the following:

--  `Docker`_
--  `NPM`_
--  Pushkin CLI (can be installed with ``npm install -g pushkin-cli``)
+:: code-block:: bash

+  $ brew install Node wget

+Next, istall `Docker`_.

-Open a terminal and move to an empty directory in which to setup Pushkin.
+Make sure Docker is running.
+Then, open a terminal and move to an empty directory in which to setup Pushkin.

-Make sure Docker is up and running, then run:

 .. code-block:: bash

+  $ pushkin site default
-  $ pushkin init
+  $ pushkin init site

 This sets up a skeleton website in the current folder and sets up a development database.
 Once that finishes, you should have a directory tree that looks something like this: